nsomar/Swiftline/Readme.md

 Swiftline can be divided to three main parts:

-- 🎨 Colorize: Helps adding colors to strings written to the terminal
+- Colorize: Helps adding colors to strings written to the terminal
-- ❓Ask , Choose  and agree: Easily create prompt for asking the user more info
+- Ask , Choose  and agree: Easily create prompt for asking the user more info
-- 🏃Run: A quick way to run an external command and read its standard output and standard error.
+- Run: A quick way to run an external command and read its standard output and standard error.

 ## Usage